 The right type of defense depends on the circumstances of your case.
 These are not the only defenses to drug possession charges in Texas.
 If you were arrested for drug possession in McLennan County or other parts of Texas, do not hesitate to contact a criminal defense lawyer to discuss your legal options.
 Do not try to fight drug possession charges on your own because you are at risk of losing your freedom.

-At The Law Office of Brett H. Pritchard, our skilled defense lawyers are prepared to review your particular situation to choose the most appropriate defense strategy for your drug possession charge.
-Schedule a free case evaluation with our attorneys by calling (254) 220-4225.
+At theĀ Law Office of Brett H. Pritchard, our skilled defense lawyers are prepared to review your particular situation to choose the most appropriate defense strategy for your drug possession charge.
+Schedule a FREE case evaluation with our attorneys by contacting us online or calling us at (254) 781-4222.